Your Nutrisystem Getting Started GuideArticle posted in: Turbo13

 5. Hit the Store

 Now that you’ve gotten the Grocery Guide and flex meals figured out, it’s time to hit the supermarket for all of your essentials.
-Grab some fruit and starchy veggies to cover your SmartCarb needs, and some non-starchy veggies for your Vegetables.
+Grab some fruit and starchy veggies, whole grains and beans to cover your SmartCarb needs, and some non-starchy veggies for your Vegetables.
 Frozen fruits and veggies are great as well, so if grabbing bags of frozen produce is easier for you, by all means, go ahead!
+Just be sure to avoid options that include added sugars or sauces, as they can add unwanted sugar, fat and calories.
 You may want to think about how you plan to eat your produce.
 If you’re making smoothies, do you need other ingredients, like fat-free milk or almond milk?
 If you’re going to prepare a week’s worth of mason jar salads, do you need jars or salad dressing?
 We suggest heading to the store at an off-peak time so you have time to peruse the aisles, and bringing along your Grocery Guide so you can determine which items will work best.
 Even easier?
 Figure out what PowerFuels, SmartCarbs, Vegetables, etc. you’d like to purchase before you go shopping, and hit the store with a Nutrisystem-friendly grocery list in hand.

 6. Measure Up